stockpickslk/stockpickslk-github.io/_posts/2024-06-26-blog-post-title-from-file-name.md

 I closed my previous position at 135.75 (I used Fibonacci retracement to find my exit point which just happened to be the ATH during that period).

 I am now setting my next entry point at ~127.
 Notice the doji candles(circled) in the chart.
-These 2 dojis signal a reverse in direction.
+These 2 dojis signal a reversal in direction.
 Also notice that the volume has decreased considerably, which also confirms a pullback.

 ---